-A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services or Part D prescription drugs.
+A "coverage decision" is a decision we make about your benefits and coverage or about the amount we will pay for your medical services.
 An appeal is a formal way of asking us to review and change a coverage decision we have made.
-For more information on asking for coverage decisions or appeals about your medical care or Part D prescription drugs,
+For more information on asking for coverage decisions or appeals about your medical care, see Chapter 7 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).

-Method Coverage Decisions and Appeals for Medical Care - Contact Information
+Method Coverage Decisions and Appeals for Medical Care - Contact Information CALL 1-866-334-3141 Calls to this number are free.

-CALL 1-866-334-3141

-Calls to this number are free.

 7 a.m. - 8 p.m., seven days a week (including major holidays)

-TTY 711

-Calls to this number are free.

-7 a.m. - 8 p.m., seven days a week (including major holidays)

-WRITE Baylor Scott & White Health Plan

-1206 West Campus Drive

-Temple, Texas 76502
+Method Coverage Decisions and Appeals for Medical Care - Contact Information TTY 711 Calls to this number are free.
+7 a.m. - 8 p.m., seven days a week (including major holidays) WRITE Baylor Scott & White Health Plan 1206 West Campus Drive Temple, Texas 76502 WEBSITE BSWHealthPlan.com/Medicare

-WEBSITE BSWHealthPlan.com/Medicare